Doorbell: Wired doorbells

 In most wired systems, a button on the outside next to the door, located around the height of the doorknob, activates a signaling device (usually a chime, bell, or buzzer) inside the building.
 Pressing the doorbell button, a single-pole, single-throw (SPST) pushbutton switch momentarily closes the doorbell circuit.
 One terminal of this button is wired to a terminal on a transformer.
 A doorbell transformer steps down the 120 or 240-volt AC electrical power to a lower voltage, typically 6 to 24 volts.
 The transformer's other terminal connects to one of three terminals on the signaling device.
 Another terminal is connected to a wire that travels to the other terminal on the button.
 Some signaling devices have a third terminal, which produces a different sound.
 If there is another doorbell button (typically near a back door), it is connected between the transformer and the third terminal.
 The transformer primary winding, being energized continuously, does consume a small amount (about 1 to 2 watts) of standby power constantly; systems with lighted pushbutton switches may consume a similar amount of power per switch.
 The tradeoff is that the wiring to the button carries only safe, low-voltage power isolated from earth ground.

 A common signaling device is a chime unit consisting of two flat metal bar resonators, which are struck by a plunger operated by a solenoid.
 The flat bars are tuned to two pleasing notes.
 When the doorbell button is pressed, the solenoid's plunger strikes one bar, and when the button is released, a spring on the plunger pushes the plunger back, causing it to strike the other bar, creating a two-tone sound ("ding-dong").
 If a second doorbell button is used, it might be wired to a second solenoid, which strikes only one of the bars, to create a single-tone sound ("ding").
 Alternatively, the second button might feed the single solenoid via an oscillating switch (often a mercury tilt switch), to give a "warbling" sound ("ding-dong-ding-dong-ding-dong").
 The Edwards Sylvan C-26 had both additional features, suiting three doors.
 Some chimes have tubular bells instead of bars.

-More elaborate doorbell chimes play a short musical tune, such as Westminster Quarters.
+More elaborate doorbell chimes play a short musical tune, such as the Westminster Quarters.

 Doorbells for hearing-impaired people use visual signaling devices — typically light bulbs — rather than audible signaling devices.

 Fully battery-powered wired models are also common, either using a two-bar design or an electric bell.
 These do not consume standby power, but require the user to change the batteries, which are usually large primary cells located in the bell box.